Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 Communicate in business terms (money, downtime, customer trust)

-This allows leaders to evaluate ROI: e.g., invest $200K in email security vs. risking $2M in annual loss.
+This is how security teams justify spending to the board: invest $200K in email security vs. risking $2M in annual loss.

 Different Risk Modelling Approaches to Cyber Risk Quantification (CRQ)